8 5/8 as a Decimal: A complete walkthrough

 Method 2: Converting the Fraction to an Equivalent Fraction with a Denominator of 10, 100, or 1000

 While not always possible, this method offers a quicker approach when the denominator of the fraction can be easily converted into a power of 10.
 Unfortunately, 8 is not a factor of 10, 100, or 1000.
-However, let's illustrate this method with a different example: converting 1/4 to a decimal.
+That said, let's illustrate this method with a different example: converting 1/4 to a decimal.
 We know that 1/4 is equivalent to 25/100 (by multiplying both numerator and denominator by 25).
-Therefore, 25/100 = 0.25.
+So, 25/100 = 0.Which means 25.
 This method is less applicable for 5/8 but provides valuable insight into fraction-to-decimal conversion techniques.

 Method 3: Using a Calculator